A collection of the ultimate vegan Super Bowl recipes to score BIG at home this weekend!

 For the pleasure of all of our taste buds, I’ve compiled a list of the ULTIMATE vegan Super Bowl recipes – that even non-vegans will enjoy.
 From tacos, to nachos, to chili, to buffalo wings, to potato skins…what more could you want?

 These recipes are so heavenly, they’re guaranteed to make everyone happy.
 Yes, even those people that look at every single vegan thing you eat as though it was grown on mars.
 Yes, even they will enjoy these recipes, I promise!
 And they won’t even know that they’re all gloriously and deceptively vegan.
+For your vegan dessert needs, you may need to read this additional article too!

 So get a pad of paper and pen handy, because you’re gonna wanna start building your shopping list for Sunday’s big game.
 Oh yes, it’s Super Bowl time once again in America and by golly we shall EAT!